devwizard038/My-SER-Network-Project/README.md

 This repository contains my final project for a course in Machine Learning (Fall, 2021).
 Instructions for downloading all files, packages, programs, etc. are below.

-1. This project is demonstrated using a [Kupyter Notebook](https://jupyter.org/), which provides a means to run indivudal blocks of Python code in a sequential order.
+1. This project is demonstrated using a [Jupyter Notebook](https://jupyter.org/), which provides a means to run individual blocks of Python code in a sequential order.
 If you do not currently have
 Python and Jupyter Notebook installed on your machine, I suggest downloading [Microsoft Visual Studio Code](https://code.visualstudio.com/).
 Next, [install Python](https://code.visualstudio.com/docs/python/python-tutorial#_prerequisites).
 Then launch Visual Studio Code and install the Python and Jupyter extensions, which will allow you to run the Jupyter notebook.